Raggaer/otmap/README.md

 # License

-goimage is made available under the MIT license
+otmap is made available under the MIT license